0

 Mayfair - 42 Albemarle Street, London W1S 4JH

-Gymkhana is certainly one of London's top (if not the top) Indian restaurants and has carved out quite a niche with the celebrity circuit too (Ed Sheeran and David Beckham are both huge fans).
-After a recent-ish refurb it looks set to continue to be a huge London hit.
+The three-Michelin-starred Gymkhana is one of London's top (if not the top) Indian restaurants and has carved out quite a niche with the celebrity circuit too (Ed Sheeran and David Beckham are both huge fans).
+It looks set to continue to be a huge London hit for a long time yet (although it has become notably spendier of late).
 The kid goat methi keema and muntjac biryani are unmissable dishes.

 More about Gymkhana